seansovine/rust_clz_xml/README.md

 **Setting up / resetting the database:**

-The `database` folder has a SQL script to dump all data and reset the schema, and a little Go program to connect to the database and run it.
+The `dbutil` folder has a SQL script to dump all data and reset the schema, and a little Go program to connect to the database and run it.

 See that folder's [README](dbutil/README.md) for instructions on